-> - The spouse
+- The spouse;

-> - Other relatives or adopted siblings who were dependent on the deceased party for support or services.
+- Other relatives or adopted siblings who were dependent on the deceased party for support or services.

-> For instance, children under the age of 25 are generally entitled to greater recovery than those over that age because they are presumed to be more dependent on the deceased parent for support.
+Eligible survivors may be found entitled to certain damages, depending on the age of the deceased party and their degree of dependence.
+For instance, children under the age of 25 are generally entitled to greater recovery than those over that age because they are presumed to be more dependent on the deceased parent for support.

-> - Mental anguish
+- Mental anguish.

-> In addition, the survivors may also receive damages paid to the estate, because the assets of the estate are distributed to the beneficiaries once all obligations are fulfilled.
+In addition, the survivors may also receive damages paid to the estate, because the assets of the estate are distributed to the beneficiaries once all obligations are fulfilled.
 The estate may recover damages for things such as lost wages and benefits, medical and funeral expenses that the estate paid for.

 Florida law caps wrongful death cases at $200,000 if they are filed against a governmental entity.
 Non-economic damages are typically not capped.
 However, there are some industry-specific caps, such as $150,000 per claimant or $300,000 total, for negligence against medical practitioners providing emergency services.
 Florida law generally provides no cap for economic damages.
 Punitive damages are capped at $500,000 or three times the amount of economic and noneconomic damages, whichever is higher.